Efficient unitary designs with a system-size independent number of non-Clifford gates

 \section{Singling out the Clifford group}

 There are a number of ways to motivate the construction of approximate unitary $t$-designs from random Clifford circuits.
-For example, from a physical point of view, Clifford gates are often comparatively easy to implement, in particular in fault-tolerant architectures.
+From a practical point of view, Clifford gates are often comparatively easy to implement, in particular in fault-tolerant architectures.
 In this section, we point out that Refs.~\cite{bannai_unitary_2020, sawicki_universal_2017} together imply that the Clifford groups are also mathematically distinguished.

-Proposition~\ref{theorem:singlingoutclifford} is a Corollary of the recently published classification of finite unitary subgroups which form $t$-designs, so-called \emph{unitary $t$-groups}, by \textcite{bannai_unitary_2020} and a theorem about universality of finitely generated subgroups by \textcite{sawicki_universal_2017}.
+We formulate this observation as Proposition~\ref{theorem:singlingoutclifford}: The finite case follows from the recently obtained classification of finite unitary subgroups forming $t$-designs, so-called \emph{unitary $t$-groups}, by \textcite{bannai_unitary_2020} building on earlier results by \textcite{guralnick_larsen_2005}.
+The infinite case is a corollary of a theorem about universality of finitely generated subgroups by \textcite{sawicki_universal_2017}.

+This section is independent from the rest of the paper and has the sole purpose of highlighting the results in Refs.~\cite{guralnick_larsen_2005,bannai_unitary_2020,sawicki_universal_2017} and explicitly formulate their combined implications for the generation of unitary $t$-designs.
+Moreover, it might serve as an intuitive justification for the usefulness and omnipresence of Clifford unitaries in random circuit constructions.

 For any subgroup $G\subseteq \mathrm{U}(d)$, we let

 Notice that $\overline{G}$ is a unitary $t$-design if and only if $G$ is.

 Proposition~\ref{theorem:singlingoutclifford} refers to $t$-designs generated by \emph{finite gate sets}, which we define now.
 The starting point is a Hilbert space $(\C^q)^{\otimes r}$ for some $r$.
 A finite gate set is a finite subset